 The above is a boiled-down summary.
 If you think you fit into a loophole in what was just described, be sure to consult with an attorney or read the original law, which clearly tries not to leave anyone out.

-In addition, court decisions have said that association with the organization in question must be a “meaningful” one in order to bar naturalization.
+In addition, court decisions have said that the person's association with the organization in question must be a “meaningful” one in order to bar naturalization.
 Simply paying dues, attending meetings or social events, especially while young, is less likely to be considered meaningful than, say, enthusiastic participation or taking on leadership roles.

 Although some of the above exceptions will be easy to prove, others will require more research and persuasion.
 In either case, it’s best to get a lawyer’s help with showing that you fall into an exception.